Canonical quantization of the covariant fields on de Sitter spacetimes: The Dirac field on de Sitter spacetimes

-Thus the additivity holds for the entire theory of the spacetime symmetries in contrast with the conserved charges of the internal symmetries that take different values for particles and antiparticles as, for example, the charge operator corresponding to the $U(1)_{em}$ gauge symmetry \cite{CQED} that reads ${\bf Q}=q({\bf N}^{(+)}-{\bf N}^{(-)})$.
+It is remarkable that the particle and antiparticle sectors bring similar contributions to the conserved quantities corresponding to isometries.
+Thus we can say that these quantities are {\em additive}, e. g., the energy of a many particle system is the sum of the individual energies of particles and antiparticles.
+This additivity holds for the entire theory of the spacetime symmetries in contrast with the conserved charges of the internal symmetries that take different values for particles and antiparticles.
+For example, the charge operator corresponding to the $U(1)_{em}$ gauge symmetry \cite{CQED} reads ${\cal Q}=q :\langle \psi,\psi\rangle: =q({\cal N}^{(+)}-{\cal N}^{(-)})$.

+The principal conclusion is that the spinor CR is equivalent with a direct sum of a pair of equivalent UIRs of the principal series, $(\frac{1}{2},\nu_{\pm})$, whose weights (\ref{weights}) correspond to the rest energy $\Re E_0=m$ which is the same as in special relativity.
+We recovered thus the general result of section 4 completed with the rest energy given by the Dirac equation.